mrfinnsmith/fjordle/readme.md

 - Players have 6 attempts to guess correctly
 - Wrong guesses show distance (km) and direction arrow to correct fjord
 - Proximity percentage helps players triangulate the location
-- Shareable results with emoji patterns
+- Shareable results with proximity square patterns and streak tracking

 ## Internationalization